The Field of Flowers Light Simple Beginners Crochet Sweater Free Pattern

 If you do need to increase the width, then you will do this by crocheting Row A (increasing row) and then Row B (non increasing row) as outlined below:

-Row A (increasing row): ch3, 2hdc in the 2nd st, dc across the row, 2dc in the end st. Turn
+Row A (increasing row): ch3, dc in 1st st, dc in the 2nd st, dc across the row, 2dc in top of tch.
+Turn

-Row B (non increasing row): ch3, dc in the 2nd st, dc across the row until the end.
+Row B (non increasing row): ch3, dc in the 2nd st, dc across the row until the end, dc in top of tch.
 Turn.

 As you repeat Row A and Row B in that order, the width of your sleeve panel will start to increase again.
 Crochet Row A and Row B in that order until the width of your sleeve panel is equal to at least [2 x armhole depth measurement + 1 inch].